 Wine Rating 100-Point Scale

 A wine rating is a score that is assigned by one or more noted wine critics after a wine tasting.
 This is then the subjective quality score of the wine.
-The 100-point scale is the most commonly used scale for rating wine within the fine wine industry, and it is the scale of the infamous wine critic Robert Parker.
+The 100-point scale is the most commonly used scale for rating wine within the fine wine industry, and it is the scale of the famous wine critic Robert Parker.
 Parker’s wine rating system employs a 50-100 point quality scale to define the quality of a wine.

 Below is a small graph showing Robert Parker’s scoring system, that is in place for ranking wines along with what the scoring brackets mean.